Fair Cake-Cutting in Practice: Results

 \subsection{Quality of Learning}

-How good are people at learning the other agent's valuations?
-To investigate this question we present a model of rational learning in 2ACC.
+In this section we are interested in observing how good people are at learning their opponent’s valuations.
+To investigate this question, we focus on 2ACC, a procedure in which any opponent who is the chooser (either a non-strategic automaton or a strategic agent) always reports her real preferences by choosing her preferred part of the cake among the two available ones.\footnote{Note that this analysis does not assume that the agent's opponent in 2ACC is truthful.
+The only necessary assumption is that the player is maximizing their own utility when choosing the best piece of the cake out of the two available.} We present a model of rational learning for the cutter in 2ACC.
 We consider 2ACC played for $T$ rounds, where in each round, Alice cuts the cake and Bob chooses a piece.
-Our model follows the experiment setup, particularly: \begin{itemize} \item The game is discretized: the cake is $[0,c]$ for some integer $c$ (in the experiment $c=600$ is the number of pixels in the cake); Alice may cut only in integer locations; a cut in $x$ means that the left piece is $[0,x]$ and the right piece is $[x+1,c]$. \item Bob is deterministic and non-strategic: he always picks the most valuable piece for him, and if the pieces have equal value, he breaks the tie by selecting the left piece. \end{itemize} Alice's payoff depends only on Bob's \emph{half point} --- the integer $h$ for which $v_B(0,h) = v_B(h+1,c) = v_B(0,c)/2$.
-If Alice cuts at some $x< h$, then Bob takes the right piece and she gets $[0,x]$; if Alice cuts at $x\geq h$, then Bob takes the left piece and she gets $[x+1,c]$.
+Our model follows the experiment setup, particularly: \begin{itemize} \item The game is discretized: the cake is $[0,c]$ for some integer $c$ (in the experiment $c=600$ is the number of pixels in the cake); Alice may cut only in integer locations; a cut in $x$ means that the left piece is $[0,x)$ and the right piece is $[x,c]$. \item Bob always picks the most valuable piece for him, and if the pieces have equal value, he breaks the tie by selecting the left piece. \end{itemize} Alice's payoff depends only on Bob's \emph{half point} --- the integer $h$ for which $v_B(0,h) = v_B(h,c) = v_B(0,c)/2$.
+If Alice cuts at some $x< h$, then Bob takes the right piece and she gets $[0,x)$; if Alice cuts at $x\geq h$, then Bob takes the left piece and she gets $[x,c]$.

-If Alice knows $h$, then it is optimal for her to cut either at $h-1$ or at $h$; in the former case she gets $[0,h-1]$ and in the latter case she gets $[h+1,c]$.
+If Alice knows $h$, then it is optimal for her to cut either at $h-1$ or at $h$; in the former case she gets $[0,h-1)$ and in the latter case she gets $[h,c]$.
 Therefore Alice can guarantee to herself a utility of: